hamzeh-khanpour/LHeC_Fast_Simulation/README.md

 # LHeC Fast Simulation

 This repository provides simulation tools and analysis scripts for studying anomalous quartic gauge couplings (AQGCs) in electron-proton collisions at the Large Hadron-Electron Collider (LHeC).
-The project focuses on simulating and analyzing key processes that probe the dynamics of \( \gamma\gamma \to W^+ W^- \) interactions.
+The project focuses on simulating and analyzing key processes that probe the dynamics of $\gamma\gamma \to W^+ W^-$ interactions.

 ---